duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Blood Surge

 Triggers an effect after you activate your Bloodbound Spell.
+Blood Surge effects happen after the BBS' effect is resolved.

 ### Bond

-Triggers an effect when summoned if you have another minion from the same tribe.
+Triggers a special effect when this unit is put into play whilst at least one other minion from the same tribe at that unit is on the board.
+It doesn't need to be played from the action bar to occur.
+Tranform triggers Bond effects.

 ### Build

 When you summon a minion with the Build keyword, it comes into play as a 0/10 Structure.
 At the beginning of your turn, your minion's build counter decrements by one: this occurs every turn until the build counter reaches zero.
-Once the build counter reaches zero, the Structure will transform into the minion you played from your action bar.
+When the build counter reaches zero, the Structure will transform into the minion you played from your action bar.

+While a minion is "Building," you cannot dispel the fact that it is building and will transform at the end of its build countdown.
+This means that you can treat buildings as regular Structures - you can target them with spells, heal them, damage them, transform them, destroy them, etc. They will however eventually transform into their final form if not destroyed or removed.

+If a Build Structure is returned to the action bar, the owner will receive a copy of the 0/10 Build Structure.
+Buildings will match their minion's Mana Cost, allowing you to play the Building again for its original cost, and the structure will eventually build into the specified minion.

+Any buffs that are applied to a Build minion while the card is in your action bar will apply to the final/transformed version after it is done Building (eg via Phantasm) And finally, a "Building" is considered a token, so it is not a viable target for revive effects (you can, however, revive the final product).

 ### Celerity

-This unit can activate twice per turn.
+This unit can activate twice per turn before becoming exhausted.

 ### Deathwatch